Namaskaram

 Life Cast

 Sri's friend Vamsita graciously modeled for the project.
-We used a silicone mold for the negative and then cast using Hydracal.
+We used a silicone mold for the negative and then cast using Hydrocal.
 It was a time-consuming process, but the results were excellent, except for some lost body hair.
 Sorry Vamsita!

 3D Model